Getting started

 Geo-AID is capable of performing some implicit conversions:

-• Unknown-unit scalars (usually literals) can be converted into a scalar with a distance unit.
+- Unknown-unit numbers (usually literals) can be converted into a number with a distance unit.

-• When performing multiplication/division over a scalar with a unit and a scalar with an unknown unit, the latter is automatically converted into a unitless scalar (standard scalar in mathematics).
+- When performing multiplication/division over a number with a unit and a number with an unknown unit, the latter is automatically converted into a unitless number

-• Any variable defined with an unknown-unit scalar is assumed to be unit-less.
+- Any variable defined with an unknown-unit number is assumed to be unit-less.

 Shortening the code with iterators